shw1n/political-discourse-framework/README.md

 Rather than pedantically pick apart specific wording of a statement

 ## 8. \[Optional] ~~No alcohol~~ Less alcohol the better
-This rule found empirically through... *extensive research*.
+This rule found empirically through *extensive research*.